Alfresco/alfresco-ng2-components/docs/core/user-preferences.service.md

 ## User Preference onChange Stream

-Whenever a property is set with the user preference service, an `onChange` event is sent with the whole set of user properties.
+Whenever a property is set with the [user preferences service,](../core/user-preferences.service.md) an `onChange` event is sent with the whole set of user properties.
 This is useful when a component needs to react to a property change:

 ```ts